-Climbing into a stark granite landscape studded with glacially-formed lakes, the Pear Lake Trail offers some real alpine scenery that's only about four miles of the Wolverton trailhead.
-Admittedly it's a somewhat challenging four miles, but this is still the most popular high country hike in Sequoia National Park.
+Climbing into a stark granite landscape studded with glacially-formed lakes, the Pear Lake Trail offers some real alpine scenery that’s only about four miles from the Wolverton trailhead.
+Admittedly it’s a somewhat challenging four miles, but this is still the most popular high country hike in Sequoia National Park.

 The one thing missing from this trail are sweeping mountainous views; the trail never climbs out of the Tokopah Valley and the views are mostly limited to the valley.

 The Watchtower Trail is closed in the winter and the trail can be covered with snow well into summer.
 Check the park’s trail conditions web page before hiking.

 Here’s the trailhead location in Google Maps.

 The well-used trail starts at the Wolverton parking lot and immediately begins climbing through somewhat dull woodland.
 The scenery gradually improves as a rushing creek comes into earshot and the the trail crosses a small meadow.

 Turn left at the trail to Pear Lake.
 The trail climbs more insistently, and the dense pine forest opens up a little and becomes more scenic.
 There are climpses of the hills and granite outcroppings across the Tokopah Valley.